Apply to these jobs

 This all means that registering and going out to work through a rail agency is a great option for many people.
 By working with an agency, you can be sure that work is going to be available for the right candidates, and you will have the opportunity to work on many different projects all over the country.
 To find out more about the benefits of working through a rail agency, read through the next section...

-Working with a rail agency gives you the opportunity to work flexibly, taking up work as and when you want it.
-Rail agencies will have temporary, contract and permanent jobs available, and it’s up to you what you want to go for.
+Rail jobs through an agency allow you to work flexibly, taking up work as and when you want it.
+Rail agencies will have temporary, contract and permanent rail jobs available, and it’s up to you what you want to go for.
 Many workers may end up working on a single project from day one right through to completion, whereas others may prefer to work on a short-term basis during critical times like weekends and bank holidays.

 This means you can organise your career to fit around your life.
-If you want to take a break from work to spend time at home, then you are able to do so.
+If you want to take a break from work to spend time at home, then you can do so.
 Likewise, if you want to earn as much as possible, a rail agency will have the work available.

 The downside - Even though you may be able to take up longer-term contract positions, some people prefer to opt for rail jobs with more stability and more consistent hours.